Known Zowe Explorer limitations

 It is crucial to ensure that credentials are carefully managed between the local machine and the remote server to maintain proper authentication.

-To avoid any potential issues (such as being locked out) caused by credential mismatch or discrepancies, credentials in both local and virtual/remote machines should match.
+To avoid any potential issues (such as being locked out) caused by credential mismatch or discrepancies, credentials in both local and virtual/remote machines must match.